Home Loan Dos & Don’ts

 What are your true monthly expenses?
 What can you reasonably expect to earn in the future?
 Could you cut back on streaming channels like Hulu or Disney +?

 It’s easy to underestimate what you usually spend on entertainment or restaurants, but an accurate view of where your money goes will give you a better sense of how much house you can afford.
-The analysis available in the Financial Wellness widget in our Online & Mobile Banking platform can help you see exactly where your money goes each month.
+The analysis available in the Financial Wellness section of our Online & Mobile Banking platform can help you see exactly where your money goes each month.

 4. Gather your documents.